FAQ

 How to modify the content of verification or password reset emails

 You can directly edit the .tmpl files located in the templates/email/ directory of the ezBookkeeping.
 If you’re deploying ezBookkeeping with Docker, you can mount your modified files to this directory instead.
 Make sure the files are readable by the user running the ezBookkeeping process.
+Changes will take effect after restarting ezBookkeeping server program.

 How to modify prompts of AI image recognition and other LLM (Large Language Model) requests

 You can directly edit the .tmpl files located in the templates/prompt/ directory of the ezBookkeeping.
 If you’re deploying ezBookkeeping with Docker, you can mount your modified files to this directory instead.
 Make sure the files are readable by the user running the ezBookkeeping process.
+Changes will take effect after restarting ezBookkeeping server program.